Sex hormones and weight changes in women

 After the menopause Open a glossary item the way that fat is distributed around the body changes.
 Extra weight tends to build up around the waist, rather than on the hips and buttocks.
 This change is caused by a drop in oestrogen levels.

 But weight gain is usually caused by a combination of factors, including diet and exercise.
 You might notice a change in your body shape if treatment for cancer has put you into the menopause.
-Or if the treatment blocks the action of oestrogen.
+Or if the treatment blocks the production of oestrogen.

 Coping with weight changes